muratk5n/thirdwave/en/README.md

 ---

 De-globalize.
 De-electrify.
-Hate to be the bearer of bad news.. but MSM has been feeding people lies, faux dreams.
+Hate to be the bearer of "bad news".. but MSM has been feeding people lies, faux dreams.

 ---